Why Jan 6 Protesters Have Little in Common with Revolutionary Patriots

 As our new government subsequently struggled to pay its debts, a rivalry ensued between first President (and Freemason) George Washington’s ally Alexander Hamilton (who favored a strong central government backed mostly by urban merchants and banks) and Thomas Jefferson (who favored farmers and emerging rural State’s rights).
 At this time, many of the rural war veterans had not been paid, and Hamilton’s new taxes threatened foreclosure on their lands (since they were land-rich, cash-poor).
 Urban merchants were in on a sort of rural foreclosure racket, setting themselves up as attorneys in poorly-regulated rural kangaroo courts, with draconian tax-payment terms.
 The subsequent “Shay’s Rebellion” in rural western New England (involving some of my ancestors) was a rather appropriate “we fought a war against unfair taxation, only to be unfairly taxed by the victors to pay for the war” response, and put down by Washington’s Federal Authorities in the late 1780s.
 Similarly the “Whiskey Rebellion” was a farmer’s revolt against the new taxation of spirits, which many farmers were selling to raise cash.
 This rebellion was also foiled by Washington in rural Pennsylvania and Kentucky, and both events were seen as a victory for Washington’s Federalist policies.
 The little-known aftermath of both rebellions was that the farmers were “bought off” by what turned out to be generous war-bounty land grants (Upstate New York in the case of the Shaysites, my ancestors).
 This allowed war veterans to sell their previous lands to pay their taxes, while erasing the Federal Government’s war debt obligations.
 Unfortunately, some of these new lands came at the expense of Native Americans, who had picked the wrong side (Britain) in the war.
 (Benjamin-franklin-history.org, 2014),((history.com, n.d.),(history.com, n.d.),(let.rug.nl, 2012)

 JAN 6 MAGA PROTESTERS: I’m trying hard to find some Declaration of Independence parallel with the Jan 6th protestors, not having much success.
 Even 2nd Amendment “right to bear arms” is accompanied by “a well-regulated militia” proviso, which the original Patriots were, the Jan 6th and Charlottesville protestors were not.
 Our country ended up being a blend of Hamiltonian Federalism and Jeffersonian states-rights, yet like bratty teenagers the Jan 6th crowd wants it selectively their way to suit Christian Nationalist, QAnon, or Proud-Boy government overreach on Abortion, LGBT, gun-control/immigration.
 My rural ancestors were mostly concerned with keeping their lands, raising their kids, crops and animals, quietly going to their church or Lodge.
 They likely didn’t have time for bigotry or trying to control others, and besides, their Lodge or church may have discouraged that action.
 What’s happened to us as a society, when rural people essentially stop farming and observing bedrock Christian values such as “love thy neighbor”?
 My rural/ancestral sympathies going in for hard-working God-fearing country people versus money-grubbing urbanites go out the window when they steal Pelosi’s laptop, shout “Let’s hang Mike Pence” or text “We raped A.O.C!”.
 Anti-vax?
-Why even religious leader Cotton Mather advocated for smallpox inoculation in the 1720s, what’s happening with religious orthodoxies advocate for sickness, racism, senseless violence, and pollution?
+Why even religious leader Cotton Mather advocated for smallpox inoculation in the 1720s, what’s up when religious orthodoxies advocate for sickness, racism, senseless violence, and pollution?
 Many of today’s issues would be foreign to the original Patriots, but they seemed to have purer ideals (I know what you’re thinking, but remember, New Englanders were anti-slavery and were later to become the center of the Abolition Movement).

 WHY THE TWO HAVE LITTLE IN COMMON: Generously, one could say that the MAGA protesters have some Patriotic Jeffersonian values, as they tend heavily towards a kind of rural (and minimal) States-rights form of government (except they contradict themselves with pleas for National immigration, gun and abortion laws).
 For a group that supports law and order (with a strong police force and a “well-armed militia”), the Jan.
-6th riots also represent a curious nose-thumbing to the “rule of law”, by promoting a highly-dubious “unfair election” theory.
+6th riots also represent a curious nose-thumbing to the “rule of law”, by promoting a completely unsubstantiated “unfair election” theory.
 The rest of their “Patriotic Ideals” generally involve a kind of hedonism, like trying to stab Capitol Guard police with American flag poles, dressing like a Viking version of Pan, or taking a dump on Nancy Pelosi’s desk.
 By contrast, though having some dissimilar views and a few bad actors, the original American Patriots were united by the concept of self-determination (the hallmark of Democracy).
 To my knowledge, they were grateful to have a vote, and thoughts of restricting or skewing other’s votes didn’t cross their minds (though ignorant revisionists with an agenda may claim otherwise).
 Our 1776 patriots were fighting for the right to peaceful assembly, and Jan.
 6th was anything but peaceful, and more a plea to Fascism or Anarchy than Democracy.